-The partnership between the Calgary Stampeders and Alberta Children’s Hospital was launched in 2008 and expanded in 2009.
+The partnership between the Calgary Stampeders and Alberta Children’s Hospital was launched in 2008 and has steadily grown ever since.

-The Every Yard Counts Program, presented by Olympia Trust, is launched prior to the start of the Canadian Football League season with a visit to the Alberta Children's Hospital by Stampeders players, members of the Outriders and Ralph the Dog.
+The Every Yard Counts Program, presented by Shane Homes, is launched prior to the start of the Canadian Football League season with a visit to the Alberta Children's Hospital by Stampeders players, members of the Outriders and Ralph the Dog.

 Even before the football club's formal involvement, the Every Yard Counts initiative has had a Stampeders flavour for quite a while as Stamps alumnus Vince Danielsen has been involved with the program for more than a decade.

-Veteran Justin Phillips is the current Stamps spokesman for the Every Yard Counts initiative.
+Veteran Brandon Smith is the current Stamps spokesman for the Every Yard Counts initiative.